MarchingBug/DoctorNotesTextAnalyticsSearch/README.md

 ### Task 9 - Deploy Web Application

+To deploy the web application you will need the following steps:

+* Create an Azure App Service
+* Update Web App Settings file
+* Create Github Secret and Update Github Actions File
+* Commit changes to your repository

+#### Step 1 - Create an App Services

 This repository includes a workflow to publish the web application.
 But first you need to [create an App Service](https://learn.microsoft.com/en-us/azure/app-service/environment/using#create-an-app) with the following configuration:

 * Unique name for your application like DoctorNotesApp